arcticblizzard/harper-chronicles/docs/arcs/01-frailty-of-flesh/chapter-1.md

 Kezrik looked down at his solitary hand, reflexively made a fist, and glumly replied, "Yeah, that might be for the best.
 Bring up a list of any known Rigger or contacts in this Sector, sorted by most recent contact."

-!!! example "Adventure Move – Gather Information"
+!!! example "Action Roll – Gather Information"
     **Action:** +Wits (+3) → `d6+3 = 5`
     **Challenge:** `d10=4`, `d10=8`
     **Result:** **Weak Hit** — There are Rigger's in this sector, but the data is outdated.
 Either have to chase leads or visit an info broker.